 Hilderman(n) / Hilterman(n)

 There are two Hiltermann families that settled in the Volga German colony of Holstein.
-The 1767 census does not record a relationship between these two families.
+The relationship to each other is not recorded, but they are believed to be brothers.
+Further research is needed to confirm this relationship.

 The 1767 census records that both of these Hiltermann families came from the German region of Bielefeld [Nordrhein-Westfalen?].